sheejamk/valueEQ5D/README.md

 The 5L descriptive scores can be mapped to 3L index values for UK using Van Hout et al. method.

-the National Institute of Care and Excellence (NICE) guidance changed in 2022, and recommended mapping method is from Hernandez Alava et al and the package implemens this.
+National Institute of Care and Excellence (NICE) guidance changed in 2022, and recommended mapping method is from Hernandez Alava et al and the package implemens this.

 User needs to provide the column names of the data where the responses to EQ-5D questions are recorded.
 The modified data with the index values can be downloaded after analysis.
 The age and gender specific analysis can also be obtained.